When will the NBN be available to me?

 For all you need to know about the NBN you can also visit their website at www.nbnco.com.au

 - Please note: 50Mbps/20Mbps and 100Mbps/40Mbps plans are not available on NBN Fixed Wireless services.

 - Off-peak is between midnight and 8am Australian Eastern Standard Time.

 - Shaped to 256Kbps when quota is exhausted for time periods where data limits apply

 Is this your first time connecting to NBN?

 NBN Compatible Router - To use broadband you'll need a NBN compatible modem, which is the device that connects you to the Internet.
-If you're coming from an existing provider your current modem may be compatible, or NuSkope can supply a pre-configure modem.
+If you're coming from an existing provider your current modem may be compatible, or NuSkope can supply a pre-configured modem.

 Important information for NBN customers on Fibre using our IP Phone Service